Irresistible (Jessica Simpson song): Composition

 "Irresistible" is a moderately paced R&B song composed in the verse–chorus–bridge form with a play time of three minutes and thirteen seconds.
 The song draws influence mostly from the dance-pop genre while infusing elements of funk music, and Latin rhythms.
 The song is written in common time, in the key of G sharp minor.
 The tempo is ninety-four beats per minute, with a chord progression of G#m–C#m7–E–D#7.
 Simpson's vocals in the song span over two octaves from the low note of E3 to the high note of D#5.
-Cashbox Canada commented that Simpson adopts "breathy vocals" for the song, and it has a "gently danceable backing while Chuck Taylor of Billboard noted that Simpson's vocals in the song were "funk-fortified".
+Cashbox Canada commented that Simpson adopts "breathy vocals" for the song, and it has a "gently danceable backing", while Chuck Taylor of Billboard noted that Simpson's vocals in the song were "funk-fortified".
 The Dallas Morning News' Teresa Gubbins observed that the track possesses a rat-a-tat-tat beat, similar to "There You Go" (2000) by singer Pink.
 The song features a string section by Stockholm Session Strings as well as spoken passages by Simpson and a midsection breakdown.

 "Irresistible" is a groove-laden song, following a musical setting that is beat-oriented.
 In an interview with Associated Press, Simpson said that "Irresistible" is "very sexy, more grown-up.
 I think you're going to see a new side of Jessica Simpson."
 Lyrically, according to Birgisson, the song carries some feminine viewpoints that Sheyne had managed to incorporate through her contribution.
 Ben Graham, the author of Maximum Jessica Simpson, noted that the lyrics suggest that Simpson finds it hard to keep her famous virginity image intact.
-This can be inferred from the lines "I know that I'm supposed to make him wait / Let him think I like the chase / But I can't stop fanning the fire / I know I meant to say no… / But he’s irresistible," Bob Waliszewski of Plugged In pointed out that the verses "I can't stop fanning the fire [...]
+This can be inferred from the lines "I know that I'm supposed to make him wait / Let him think I like the chase / But I can't stop fanning the fire / I know I meant to say no… / But he's irresistible," Bob Waliszewski of Plugged In (publication) pointed out that the verses "I can't stop fanning the fire [...]
 Now inescapable" refer to an "imminent sexual compromise".
 "She knows she shouldn't give in, but seems past the point of no return," he explained.
 However, Taylor stated that lyrically, the song demands for "total fulfillment".
 The version featured on Lizzie McGuire soundtrack replaces the lyric "When he makes me weak with desire" with "When he makes me want to move closer" and "But I can't stop fanning the fire / I know I meant to say no" with "But it's time to stop this emotion / Right now I'm gonna say no."